JamaliLab/SAM-EM/README.md

 ### -For CPU only:
 `conda install pytorch==2.5.1 torchvision torchaudio cpuonly -c pytorch`

-`conda install -c conda-forge ffmpeg` (This allows us to make movies of masklets in the notebook)
+-To make movies of masklets in the notebook later:
+`conda install -c conda-forge ffmpeg`

-If using a Windows machine, open git bash;
+-If using a Windows machine, open git bash;

-Then clone Meta SAM 2 repository in the desired directory:
+-Then clone Meta SAM 2 repository in the desired directory:

 `git clone https://github.com/meta/SAM2.git`

-In the command prompt locate the SAM2 cloned directory
+-In the command prompt, locate the SAM2 cloned directory

 `cd sam2`

 `pip install -e ".[notebooks]"`

-Next download the most recent sam2 model checkpoints into the checkpoint directory; first use git bash (if using Windows machine), and download check points
+-Next download the most recent sam2 model checkpoints into the checkpoint directory; first, use git bash (if using a Windows machine), and download checkpoints

 `cd sam2/checkpoints`

 `./download_ckpts.sh`

-Alternatively directly download them:
+Alternatively, directly download them:

 .[sam2.1_hiera_tiny.pt](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_tiny.pt)